 On the other hand, if your employer pays the premiums without including the cost in your gross income, then the policy’s benefits will be taxable income to you.

-After your policy has been issued, you have one final chance to review.
+After your policy has been issued, you have one final chance to review it.
 In fact, you can even change your decision altogether.

 This is your free-look period.
 By law, insurance companies must offer a free-look period once your policy has been issued.
 It allows you to cancel the policy within a given period (albeit with a penalty).
 Each state mandates its own free-look period, typically 10 business days.
 Some states mandate 20-day periods or more.
 Some insurance companies have their own period lengths.